Car AccidentsThe Uber Shooting Case & Fighting Arbitration

 Posted in Car Accidents on December 10, 2018

-Serious car accidents will undoubtedly draw police, fire, and EMT’s to the scene.
+At The Dixon Firm, one of the most common questions we are asked about police reports is how long it will take to get the report after a car accident.
 In most cases, a police report will be completed as part of procedure.
-While this seems pretty standard, many people don’t realize that you should complete a police report even for minor accidents, or accidents causing only minor injuries.
-It is important… read moreCommon Types of Personal Injury Lawsuits
+While this seems pretty standard, many people don’t realize that you should… read moreCommon Types of Personal Injury Lawsuits

 Personal injury law is a set of laws known as torts.
 These laws allow injured persons or their families to seek compensation when someone else is responsible for the injuries.
 There are numerous events, actions, omissions, and behaviors that can lead to personal injury lawsuits.
 Below, you will find a brief description of some of… read moreSafety Tips for Atlanta Pedestrians of All Ages